Well oh they might wear classic Reeboks

 They'll never listen

-'Cause their minds are made up
+Because their minds are made up

-And 'course it's all okay to carry on that way
+And course it's all okay to carry on that way

-And over there, there's broken bones
+'Cause over there, there's broken bones

 There's only music, so that there's new ringtones